 This is why recycling the plastic we have already created is essential, but it is not the only reason.
-Despite coming from decomposed matter, plastic itself is not bio-degradable; it does not rot, decompose, break down or is in any other way affected or recognised by the organisms that are normally responsible for destroying organic material.
+Despite coming from decomposed matter, the plastic itself is not bio-degradable; it does not rot, decompose, break down or is in any other way affected or recognised by the organisms that are normally responsible for destroying organic material.

 The correct way to deal with plastic is to have it recycled, so that it can be re-purposed and we can make the best of its indefinite lifespan.
 The manner in which plastic is recycled is dependent on the type of plastic it is, as all plastics can be grouped under one of two headings, Thermoplastics and Thermosetting.
 The main difference between the two is that thermoplastics can be heated and reshaped over and over again whereas thermosetting plastics, once cast, cannot be made pliable again and will simply burn if exposed to high temperatures.
 It is therefore important to realise that thermosetting plastics cannot be recycled in the same manner in which thermoplastics are.
-For more details on the difference between thermosetting and thermoplastics click here.

 There are other methods of recycling thermoplastic that cannot be done to all types.
 Having originated from oil, some types such as Teflon can be converted into reliable high-quality fuel.
 Another way is to clean and shred unsorted thermoplastics, and melt them all down together in large spinning barrels.
 Thermoplastics can also be used to assist in the recycling of other materials such as iron and steel, because plastic contains carbon which is a major ingredient in the creation of steel, alongside iron.